husams/process-manager-mcp/README.md

 # Process Manager MCP Server

-> **⚠️ Experimental Project**: This is an experimental MCP server under active development.
-Features and APIs may change without notice.
-Use with caution in production environments.
+> **⚠️ EXPERIMENTAL PROJECT - NOT FOR PRODUCTION USE**: This is an experimental MCP server under active development.
+Features and APIs may change without notice. **DO NOT USE IN PRODUCTION ENVIRONMENTS.** Use at your own risk.
+The authors are not responsible for any damage, data loss, or system issues that may result from using this software.

 A Model Context Protocol (MCP) server that provides AI assistants with safe process management capabilities.
 This server allows LLMs to monitor, query, and manage system processes with built-in security restrictions.